bidiu/weather-app/README.md

-## How to start the server locally.
+## How to start the server locally

-Application is developed with Node.js tech stack, so you need `node` and `npm` installed in order to build and run it locally.
+Application is developed with Node.js tech stack, so you need `node` and `npm` in order to build and run it locally.

 First, clone this repository
 ```